 Why am I writing to you about a golden goose when I promised to talk about healthy boundaries?

 Because sometimes I feel like I carry a burden goose.
 I seem to take on the problems and worries of everyone around me, and I allow these burdens to stick to me like all the villagers who got stuck to the feathers of the golden goose.
 I also seem to say “yes” to any service that is asked of me when I know that my plate is overflowing with responsibilities and I am having difficulty staying afloat.

 Why do I allow this to happen?
 Because I never mastered the art of setting boundaries.
 Master?
 Who am I kidding?
 I would fail Boundaries 101 if such a course existed!
 I kind of wish it did.

 First steps to setting boundaries

-As Christians, we need to differentiate between Holy guilt and manipulative guilt.
+As Christians, we need to differentiate between holy guilt and manipulative guilt.
 I am preaching to myself before anyone else.
 A wise mentor once taught me that service should NOT replace prayer.
 Praying, reading the Bible, and spending time with the Lord should come first.
 Service enhances these priorities but should not replace them.
-In other words, if I teach Sunday School, help out in the Church kitchen, clean the bathrooms, and weed the church garden but do not pray or read my Bible, then I am missing the point.
+If I teach Sunday School, help in the Church kitchen, clean the bathrooms, and weed the church garden but do not pray or read my Bible, then I am missing the point.

-So now the question becomes how do we set healthy, Christian boundaries so we are not overwhelmed and exhausted and justify our lack of prayer/Bible reading by our never-ending to-do list?
-Here are 4 suggestions to start building Christian boundaries that do not contradict the loving message of the Bible ( we are encouraged to follow the example of the good Samaritan, after all):
+So now the question becomes, how do we set healthy, Christian boundaries so we are not overwhelmed and exhausted and justify our lack of prayer/Bible reading by our never-ending to-do list?
+Here are 4 suggestions to build Christian boundaries that do not contradict the loving message of the Bible (they encouraged us to follow the example of the good Samaritan, after all):

 Prayer: Let us start with prayer: asking our Lord to guide us as we embark on this new journey.